emilyclifton/ML-Mushrooms/README.md

 * **False Negative (FN)**: Incorrectly predicted as poisonous when edible.
 ## Economic Cost of Misclassification
 Mushroom poisoning has been identified as a serious public health concern globally, with significant economic implications.
 This cost breakdown is designed to provide an approximate overview of the economic burden of mushroom poisoning based on the informatiom from [Epidemiology and Economic Burden of an Outbreak of Cyclopeptide-Containing Mushroom Poisoning in the West of Iran](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC9337693/).

+*These numbers are calculated in the GDP of West Iran in 2019, I will look into adjusting for the US.*

 ### Direct Costs:

 [comment]: These numbers appear to be calculated in the GDP of West Iran where the study was taken.
-Would it make sense to adjust for US GDP?
+Would it make sense to adjust for US GDP? (ask in class)

 Direct medical costs and non-medical costs contribute to 10% of the total economic impact.
 1. **Direct Medical Costs**: